mozilla/legal-docs/en/websites_privacy_notice.md

 ---------------------------------------

-You can control individual cookie preferences, indicate your cookie preferences to others, and opt-out of web analytics and optimization tools.
+You can control individual cookie preferences, indicate your cookie preferences to others, and opt out of web analytics and optimization tools.
 {: #user-choices }

 * **Cookie History**: You can accept or decline individual cookies in your preferences in the Tools/Options/Privacy history section.
 Note that certain features of our products and services may not function properly without the aid of cookies.